 Vision Zero in Norfolk

-Norfolk is no exception when it comes to road safety issues.
 Each year in Norfolk, there is a steady number of fatal and non-fatal pedestrian and bicycle crashes along all types of roads.
-For example, in 2018, 15 people were killed in traffic crashes on Norfolk’s streets, and eight of them were pedestrians.
-These crash statistics used by the city highlight the need for a safer approach to transportation as well as better street design to boost the safety for pedestrians and bicyclists.
+In 2020, 25 people were killed in traffic-related incidents on our streets.
+On average, six pedestrians or bicyclists are killed in Norfolk every year.
+These crash statistics highlight the need for a safer approach to transportation as well as better street design to boost the safety for pedestrians and bicyclists.

 Multimodal Transportation Master Plan